Raiden-Numerics/mufem-release/Electromagnetics/Montejo-Garai_1995_Circular_Cavity_Filter/README.md

 </div>
 <br/>

-During mesh generation, we assign named attributes to the waveguide input ("InputPort") and output ("OutputPort") ports, the walls of the waveguides and cavity ("Walls"), and the entire computational domain ("Domain").
+During the mesh generation, we assign named attributes to the waveguide input ("InputPort") and output ("OutputPort") ports, the walls of the waveguides and cavity ("Walls"), and the entire computational domain ("Domain").

 ### Model